MMA-HHG/MMA/Hankel/README.md

 * `static`: the source term is fully available as a numpy array,
 * `dynamic`: only the hdf5 dataset within the input file is provided and the data are read on-the-fly during the integration.
 This approach saves a lot of RAM memory by avoiding to load the data in advance.
 We have not observed any notable performance issues in this case.

-The output class again contains sta sorted with their grids.
+The output class again contains outputs sorted with their grids.
+Please see the class `FSource_provider` to find how the generator is constructed.
+It is designed to easily allow users to implement new data-streams according to their needs.